• Skip to primary navigation

 The first time I went to a Chinese restaurant was when I was working in Johannesburg, back in the 1970s.
 I worked in an office with 3 other ladies whose payday treat was to take themselves off to a nearby Chinese restaurant for lunch.
 They invited me to go with them and from the first bite I was hooked.
 They ordered a set menu, and there were about 4 different courses.
 What blew my mind was that there was a full bowl of Chinese egg fried rice in the centre of the table, which was removed, replenished and replaced with each course.

-I couldn’t get over how tasty it was!
+I couldn't get over how tasty it was!
 Perfectly cooked, fluffy grains of rice, with pops of sweetness from the peas, and a hint of saltiness from the pieces of ham.
-It was the perfect foil to all the dishes that were served, and because it didn’t have any spices of its own, it picked up the flavours of all the different dishes.
+It was the perfect foil for all the dishes that were served, and because it didn't have any spices of its own, it picked up the flavours of all the different dishes.

 I remember the meal as though it were yesterday.
 We had a starter of Egg Drop Soup.
 This was followed by crispy batter-encased deep-fried prawns in sweet and sour sauce followed by juicy chicken chunks served with cashew nuts.
 Then another sweet and sour dish, this time succulent deep-fried pork.
 It was all followed by what they described as the star of the show – Bow Ties.
 Crispy golden pastry covered in a delicious honey sauce.
 I rolled back to the office in a food-induced coma.
 From then on, payday couldn’t come soon enough.